silverstripe/silverstripe-activedirectory/README.md

 #### Enabling the SAML Auto login

-If you register the SAMLAuthenticator as the default authenticator, it will automatically send users to the AD FS login server when they are required to login.
+If you register the SAMLAuthenticator as the default authenticator, it will automatically send users to the ADFS login server when they are required to login.

 	Authenticator::set_default_authenticator('SAMLAuthenticator');